Time usually resolves limerence, but sometimes we limerents impatiently wonder, where’s the damn off switch?

 1) Recognise that being with LO or ruminating about LO is giving you pleasure and continuing in these behaviours is reinforcing your conditioning.

 2) Decide that you want to extinguish that associative memory.

-3) Devise a negative reinforcement programme to hasten extinction and overwrite the original positive association.
+3) Devise a negative feedback programme to hasten extinction and overwrite the original positive association.

 That’s the plan.
 What does it look like in practical terms?